AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp.rst

 This is an online course streamed via Twitch (the `CodeRefinery channel <https://www.twitch.tv/coderefinery>`__) so that anyone may follow along without registration.
-There is a HackMD link (collaborative edited notes) which is used for asking questions during the course.
+You do *not* need a Twitch account.
+There is a HackMD link
+(collaborative edited notes) which is used for asking questions during the course.
 If you would like to attend for to get live help and do exercises, you may register via one of the links below (this is highly